 Dealing with a Poopy Diaper

 Assuming you are using flushable liners, then you'll find putting the poop in the toilet to be very simple: just drop the liner into the toilet and flush.
 In most cases, the poop will be retained by the liner and you don't need to do anything else.
 But, if there is some poop on the diaper or insert, then just wipe it off with some toilet paper.
-(Later, if you decide to dive deep into cloth, then you might spray off any excess poop with something like the Bumkins Cloth Diaper Sprayer and the Spray Pal.
+(Later, if you decide to dive deep into cloth, then you might spray off any excess poop with something like the Bumkins Cloth Diaper Sprayer and the Spray Pal Splatter Shield.
 But, our feeling is that you don't need any cloth accessories other than flushable liners for your test drive).

 If you are breastfeeding exclusively, up until your baby starts eating solids, the process is even simpler — you can just put the poopy diaper from an infant that is exclusively breastfeeding directly into the wash (the breastfeeding poop will just disintegrate and wash away).
-The Rumparooz site has some good tips on handling the poop which we've quoted below.
+The Rumparooz site has some good tips on handling the poop which we've quoted on below.

 Wash the dirty diaper following the Rumparooz laundry tips to make sure you keep the diaper in top working condition.